you're invited

 Date TBA

 A girl from nowhere claws her way to the top of a world made entirely of sequins, hairspray, and bad decisions.
-It is either the worst movie ever made or a misunderstood masterpiece of camp.
+Either the worst movie ever made or a misunderstood masterpiece.
 The answer is both.
-Taste prohibited.

 ?